thedevsghb/Calculator/README.md

 # Calculator

-the calculator has some errors. but it´s not yet complete, though.
+the calculator has some errors.